fivdi/lcd/README.md

 **Lcd(config)**

-Returns a new Lcd object.
+Returns a new Lcd object which inherits from EventEmitter.
 A 'ready' event will be emitted when the display is ready for usage.

 The config object has these possibilities: